What is an EDI invoice?

 The invoice must contain a GLN number and a reference code.

-An orderer reference is required information on an EDI invoice; it is specified as a code that shows which individual in the business placed the order.
+An order reference is required information on an EDI invoice; it is specified as a code that shows which individual in the business placed the order.
 There is no standard method for this; the individual business or organisation sets its own standard.

 In addition to helping you set up your EDI solutions, Accountor can also help with all of your accounting needs, including sub-ledgers, bookkeeping and reporting.